This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Potatoes require very high organic matter levels to get a great harvest, So start by digging over the soil and incorporating lots of farmyard manure.

-It will help retain moisture that the tubers require, but more importantly, will increase microbial life around your plants, making them stronger.
+It will help retain moisture that the tubers require, but more importantly, it will increase microbial life around your plants, making them stronger.

 If your soil has high levels of clay, it is essential to improve drainage.
 A poorly draining soil can cause disease and rot on your potato tubers.